The Sample Complexity of Auctions with Side Information: Introduction

 The sample complexity approach to revenue maximization \cite{Dhangwatnotai2014revenue,ColeR14,HuangMR15,MR15} assumes that we are given access to samples from the value distribution and measures the number of samples that are necessary/sufficient to approximate the optimal auction.
 This study is motivated by the observation that the source of priors is really past data, both in principle and in practice \cite{Ostrovsky2011reserve}.
 The goal has been to put such practices on a sound theoretical footing, by identifying principled approaches and precisely quantifying the value of data.

-\citet{Dhangwatnotai2014revenue} initiated this line of research, by giving almost tight bounds for the case of a single agent, which was later extended to multiple agents (with non-identical but independent regular distributions) by \citet{ColeR14}.
-In this paper we improve the upper bound in their \cite{ColeR14} model, which we'll refer to as the \textbf{\CRmodel}, from $\tilde{O}(n^{10} \epsilon^{-7})$ to $\tilde{O}(n\epsilon^{-4})$.
-A detailed discussion of the upper and lower bounds for different variants, and comparisons with other related work such as \citet{MR15,HuangMR15} is in \prettyref{sec:mainresults}.
+\citet*{Dhangwatnotai2014revenue} initiated this line of research, by giving almost tight bounds for the case of a single agent.
+This was later extended to the \crmodel by \citet{ColeR14}.\footnote{They made an assumption that the distributions are \emph{regular}, which implies that a certain revenue function is concave.
+This is a common assumption in the literature; see Section \ref{sec:prelims} for a definition.} In this paper we improve their \cite{ColeR14} upper bound, from $\tilde{O}(n^{10} \epsilon^{-7})$ to $\tilde{O}(n\epsilon^{-4})$. \prettyref{sec:mainresults} presents a detailed discussion of the upper and lower bounds for different variants, and comparisons with other related work such as \citet{MR15} and \citet*{HuangMR15}.

+\paragraph{Side Information} The \crmodel could be applicable in practice when bidders can be classified into a few different categories, and market research provides a distribution for each of these.
+We observe that often, the classification of bidders is a continuum, rather than discrete.
+Suppose for instance that the auctioneer knows the incomes of all the bidders.
+It is reasonable to assume that bidders with higher incomes in general have higher valuations and thus use this information in the auction design.

+In this paper, we propose a model where the side information that can be used to distinguish between the bidders comes from a continuum. \emph{A priori}, bidders are identical: all bidders draw two numbers, a value and a ``signal'', i.i.d.\ from a joint probability distribution.
+The signal is a real number in $[0,1]$ that captures the side information that the auctioneer has about the bidder; in other words \emph{the bidder can only lie about his value and not his signal}.
+We will refer to this as the \textbf{\signalsmodel}.